-Uniform Guide: Uniform (docx)
+Uniform Guide: Headed Uniform Letter (doc)

-Order Form: 2018-2019 Uniform Order (doc)
+Order Form: 2019 – 2020 Uniform Order (doc)

-- Football colours (Scarves, hats etc.)
+- Football colours such as tops, scarves, hats etc

 - Shirts or tops with political slogans, anti-religious slogans, disrespect for others slogans, etc

 - Clothing which highlights inequality.
 For example: expensive designer logos ( which not all can afford ) etc

 - Low cut and/or cropped T-shirts, leggings, short skirts, jeans, hooded tops, denim jackets, baseball caps, etc

 All outdoor jackets, hooded tops and hats must be removed inside the building